jwplayer/applicaster-docs/analytics.md

 ## How can I analyze traffic on a user basis?
 The applicaster plug in sends the `oaid` App User ID, which can be used to analyze traffic per user, instead of per session.

 You need to have a proper the `User identity storage key` on the plugin setting.
-See setup.
+See how to setup

 Note that the user level data is only accessible using the Play Sessions Data Export.

+For OAuth Applicaster can only share the 'access_token'.
+The access token is a [jwt](https://jwt.io/) provided by the Identity Provider.
+It can can be decoded and could include user information.

 ## Does Applicaster support other analytics systems?
 Yes.
 See the Applicaster Plugin Directory in your account.